 Is Severance Pay Required By Law?

 No federal or state laws require severance pay, but companies can choose to offer it to maintain goodwill and mitigate some legal risks.
-For example, employees who receive severance pay may be less likely to initiate a lawsuit in retaliation for being fired.
+For example, employees who receive compensation may be less likely to initiate a lawsuit in retaliation for being fired.

 What Is a Severance Agreement?

-A severance agreement lets an employer fire an employee and release their liabilities toward the employee.
+A severance agreement allows an employer to fire an employee and release its liabilities toward the employee.
 It shields both the employer and the employee from potential claims of misconduct, as it acknowledges that either party could be accused of wrongdoing (whether warranted or not).

-An employer should be aware of their liabilities without a severance agreement, including worker’s compensation, harassment, and discrimination.
+An employer should know their liabilities without this document, including worker’s compensation, harassment, and discrimination.
 Similarly, employees may have liabilities without one, such as solicitation, harassment, and negligence.

 What Does a Typical Severance Package Include?